 # Oscarsborg Fortress

 From Drøbak, or directly by ferry from Oslo, you can get to the little Oslofjord island with a fort.
-Oscarsborg is a former 1850’s military fortress and makes for a great day trip from Oslo filled with history, culture and nice views.
+Oscarsborg is a former 1850’s military fortress, that you can even sleep in!
+It makes for a great day trip from Oslo filled with history, culture, and nice views.

 Day Trips From Oslo With More Than 1 Hour Drive

 Below are my suggestions for day trips from Oslo that are located more than one hour drive from the capital.
 If you have more time, you can turn them into the weekend trips.

 The industrial town of Rjukan, a part of the UNESCO Heritage List, has a lot to offer.
 One of the numerous things to do in Rjukan is hiking up the Gaustatoppen, where you can admire 1/6 Norway from.
 In winter, make sure to try ice climbing.
 For an overnight stay in Rjukan, I can recommend cheap and nice Sandviken Camping with wooden cabins by the lake and a sauna.
 Check prices and availability here.